 How dental polishing helps your filling last longer?

 If you have a broken or damaged tooth, you have probably taken a restoration or a filling material.
-But any filling or restoration on broken teeth can’t be long lasting and durable without polishing at the end.
+But any filling or restoration on broken teeth can’t be long-lasting and durable without polishing at the end.
 Dental polish is a beneficial part of any restoration and filling teeth that make them durable and smooth in your mouth.
-Polishing tooth smooth away those rough edges on your prosthesis, veneers, and dental composites and make these dental restorations and tooth fillings as durable as possible.
+Polishing tooth helps smoothen away those rough edges on composite veneers and makes the dental restorations and tooth fillings as durable as possible.